rust-lang/book/second-edition/src/ch01-02-hello-world.md

 Why would you not want an executable? `cargo check` is often much faster than `cargo build`, because Cargo can skip the entire step of producing the executable.
-If we're checking our work throughout the process of writing the code, this will speed things up!
-As such, many Rustaceans run `cargo check` as they write their program to make sure that it compiles, and then run `cargo build` once they're ready to give it a spin themselves.
+If we’re checking our work throughout the process of writing the code, this will speed things up!
+As such, many Rustaceans run `cargo check` as they write their program to make sure that it compiles, and then run `cargo build` once they’re ready to give it a spin themselves.

 So a few more differences we’ve now seen: